The meeting ends. The recap is already in Slack.

 Step 2

-Connect your meetings and Asana
+Connect your calendar

 Step 3